doudou/snapsync/README.md

 possibilities.
 Targets have configuration files that allow to fine-tune snapsync's automated behaviour to that effect.

+'''NOTE''' thor, the underlying library that handles snapsync's command line interface, has a bug in which the `--no-` prefix is often not recognized properly.
+Use e.g. `--all=f` instead of `--no-all`

 ## Future development

 The main two functionalities that I plan to add to snapsync are having a